ocean-tracking-network/resonATe/docs/notebooks/detection_compression.ipynb.rst

    <hr>

 Compressing detections is done by looking at the detection times and locations of an animal.
-Any detections that occur successively in time in the same location are combined into a sngle detection with a start and end time.
+Any detections that occur successively in time, in the same location are combined into a single detection with a start and end time.
 The result is a compressed detections Pandas DataFrame.

 Compression is the first step of the Mihoff Interval Data Tool.